slsnow/snowball/docs/linux-acts/first-vm/intro.md

   </TabItem>
   <TabItem value="vmw">
   VMware is the industry standard for enterprise on premise virtual machine management.
 There are good free options if you want to go thise route.
 Generally, users like to install a separate ESXI server for hosting the Virtual Machines, and not just running it on your desktop machine.
+If you are running MacOS, VMWare Fusion is a good option.
   </TabItem>
   <TabItem value="aws">
   AWS (Amazon Web Services) is a popular public cloud provider for Virtual Machines.
 There are some good free options, depending on your monthly use, and a free 12 month trial.</TabItem>